 * Safety of the route to school

-Here in Manchester, the Home-to-School Transport team is responsible for travel solutions between home and school for children and young people with Special Educational Needs and/or Disabilities (SEND).
+Here in Manchester, the Home-to-School Transport team is responsible for travel solutions between home and school for eligible children and young people with SEND.

 You can contact the team via: